DiamondLightSource/txrm2tiff/README.md

 **txrm2tiff inspect -h** or **txrm2tiff inspect --help** will give more info.

+## Additional Notes:

 \*XRM and TXRM files are '[OLE](https://en.wikipedia.org/wiki/Object_Linking_and_Embedding)' type files.
 These files to separate and store information in streams.

 \*\* with the exception of images, which do get the image data type saved separately.

-**NOTE:** any commands beginning with `txrm2tiff` are essentially equivalent to usng `python -m txrm2tiff` (arguments will be parsed by the same parser via either method).
+**NOTE:** any commands beginning with `txrm2tiff` are essentially equivalent to using `python -m txrm2tiff` (arguments will be parsed by the same parser via either method).
 This may be useful if there were any installation issues.

----

-If no output path is supplied, the output file will be placed at the input path with the extension ".ome.tiff".
-The ".ome" signifies the OME XML metadata header.

 **dragndrop.bat** has been supplied allowing windows users to drag and drop individual files or entire directories for processing (note: you cannot set output path this way).
 This may require some setup depending on your Python installation, so please see the file.

-##### Logging options are:
-* debug OR 1
-* info OR 2
-* warning OR 3
-* error OR 4
-* critical OR 5

-### Examples:
+## Examples:

-**`txrm2tiff -h` and `txrm2tiff setup --h` will give more info**
+`txrm2tiff -h` and `txrm2tiff setup --h` will give more info

 `txrm2tiff -i input.txrm`
 Saves "input.ome.tiff" with reference applied, if available.